componentjs/guide/creating-components/publishing.md

 However, there are rules to being crawled:

 - A `component.json` must exist in the default branch
+- The `component.json` must not have `private: true`
 - GitHub issues __must__ be enabled
+- The repository must not be bare or empty

 ## Best Practices